You’ve just set up your Digital Workplace and now here’s a few top tips to help you on your journey.

-Bring your intranet out of its shell
+Bring your Digital Workplace out of its shell

-All areas of the intranet are inherently shy.
+All areas of the workplace are inherently shy.
 If you expect your workforce to be able to see content, make sure it’s publicly visible.
 If everyone should see the homepage, then opt for a system user group called Enabled Intranet Users.
-This will allow anyone with an active intranet login to view that particular area.
+This will allow anyone with an active login to view that particular area.

 It’s crucial that your homepages are engaging.
 Ensure this through a concoction of content that is both non–work and work related.
 Exclusively business processes and policies prove detrimental to engagement.
 Content should be dynamic, changing regularly and incorporating external news outlets and Twitter feeds.